 This topic describes the specifications of read/write splitting cluster instances of ApsaraDB for Redis Community Edition.
-These specifications include the memory capacity, maximum number of concurrent connections to each instance, maximum bandwidth, and queries per second (QPS) reference value for these instances.
+The specifications include the memory capacity, maximum number of concurrent connections to each instance, maximum bandwidth, and queries per second (QPS) value.

-- The upper limit of the total bandwidth for a read/write splitting instance (as shown in the table) is 2,048 Mbit/s.
-After the upper limit is reached, the bandwidth cannot be increased even if the number of shards or nodes is increased.
+- The upper limit of the total bandwidth for a read/write splitting instance is 2,048 MB/s.
+The preceding table describes the upper limits.
+After the upper limit is reached, the bandwidth cannot be increased even if you add more shards or nodes.

 - The bandwidth value applies to the upstream and downstream bandwidths.
-If the bandwidth of an instance is 10 Mbit/s, the upstream and downstream bandwidths of the instance are both 10 Mbit/s.
+For example, if the bandwidth of an instance is 10 MB/s, the upstream and downstream bandwidths of the instance are both 10 MB/s.

-- The bandwidth listed in the table is the internal bandwidth of the ApsaraDB for Redis instance.
+- The bandwidth in the preceding table is the internal bandwidth of the ApsaraDB for Redis instance.
 The Internet bandwidth is determined by the internal bandwidth and is limited by the bandwidth of the connection between the instance and a client.
-We recommend that you connect to the instance over an internal network to maximize the performance.
+We recommend that you use an internal network to maximize the performance of the instance.

 Calculation rules for connections

-- The following example shows the maximum number of new connections that can be created per second: The maximum number of new connections per second of an instance is 10,000.
-The maximum number of connections is 50,000.
+The following example shows the maximum number of new connections that can be created per second: The maximum number of new connections per second of an instance is 10,000.
+The maximum number of connections of an instance is 50,000.
 The actual number of connections at the Nth second after the instance starts to run is 12,000.
-Then, at the (N+1)th second, the number of connections is 22,000 (12,000 + 10,000).
+Then, at the (N+1)th second, the number of connections is 22,000, which is calculated by using the formula 12,000 + 10,000.

 Q: How can I create a read/write splitting cluster instance in the console?

 - Log on to the ApsaraDB for Redis console.
-In the left-side navigation pane, click Instances, and click Create Instance.
-On the buy page that appears, set Architecture Type to Cluster.
+In the left-side navigation pane, click Instances and click Create Instance.
+On the buy page, set Architecture Type to Cluster.

 - Set Shards to the number of shards on the read/write splitting instance.